garrettreed/DragDrop-SFDC/README.md

-# DragDrop Windows Form
+# DragDrop to Salesforce

-A winform program written in C#.
+C# Winform program
-Uploads a MS Outlook Files and attachments to Salesforce.
+Uploads MS Outlook Files and attachments to Salesforce
 Implements David Ewen's OutlookDataObject and OutlookStorage to work with .msg files